NicoloDavide/CybersecurityReport/home.md

 <img src="Foto/foto6.png" alt="description" width="800">

 We'll then need to find the absolute adress for the gadgets buy using gdb once again and using ```p/x libc base address + gadget 1&2 address```

+### 9) Completing the Exploit

+Now that we have found all the addresses, since we have ASLR disabled, they wont change and we can substitute them in our python exploit.

+### 10) Running the exploit

+To run the exploit we'll need to run the following command: ```python3 exploit.py```.
+If everything is done right we should spawn an interactive shell with the vulnerable process privileges.

+## Conclusion